KURVFORM/Kurvform/README.md

-# BlokData | BIM Application Development + Digital Tools
+# BIM Application Development + Digital Tools

 I'm a developer tinkering with automation and digital tools for BIM and the Built Environment... :bulb::building_construction::earth_africa: